SirGooseTheNaughty/EPAM_LAB_node/README.md

 * **pingingServer.js** - server, sending GET and POST requests.

 ## HW2:
-* **serverHW2.js** - saying "hello" to all users, providing the necessary header.
-All original names are saved in json file.
+* **serverHW2.js** - saying "hello" to all users who provide the necessary header.
+All pairs name+id are saved in json file.